 - Be Prepared for Pool Time: Bring an inflatable pool float so that you can actually enjoy the pool without holding a small child the whole time.

-Homeschooling Our Kids While Traveling the World
+How we Homeschooled Our Kids While Traveling the World

 A huge benefit of spending a year together was that we were immersed in our children’s learning unlike ever before.
 Instead of getting a glimpse of what they were learning in school by way of homework or a school project, we were their main teachers.
 It was a struggle and there were more than a few tears, but it was such an amazing investment as parents.